DArena3/SecureChatServer/README.md

 # SecureChatServer
-When run from the command line, creates a SecureChatServer on the specified port and log directory.
-It is very minimal; in its current state, it receives messages as byte[]s and broadcasts them to all users.
-More features to be added.
+Creates a SecureChatServer on the specified port and log directory.
+In its current state, it receives messages as byte[]s preceded with an enum that indicates the type of data.
+The server can currently handle nicknames, SecureConnection requests, and regular messages.
+The server also creates log files, both regular txt and XML-formatted.